CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

     The relationship is not one of one-to-one correspondence between **TIMESTAMP** and UNIX timestamp so if you use :func:`UNIX_TIMESTAMP` or **FROM_UNIXTIME** function, partial value could be lost.
 For details, see :func:`UNIX_TIMESTAMP`.

     0 is not allowed in the argument value corresponding to year, month, and day; however, if 0 is inputted in every argument value corresponding to date and time, string where 0 is specified for every date and time value is returned.
-Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property (see "API Reference > JDBC API > JDBC Programming > Connection Configuration").
+Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property (see :ref:`jdbc-connection-conf` for details).

     :param unix_timestamp: Positive integer
     :param format: 시간 형식. : Time format.
-Follows the date/time format of the func:`DATE_FORMAT`.
+Follows the date/time format of the :func:`DATE_FORMAT`.
     :rtype: STRING

 .. code-block:: sql